 “Last year I helped organize an international, interdisciplinary workshop that brought together researchers in marine biologging and data scientists working on human mobility,” said Duarte.
 “Our aims are twofold: to apply analytical techniques from human tracking to the big data generated in ocean research and to reinvigorate research and development to update the sensors used for animal biologging.”

 KAUST hosted a second workshop — the Marine Megafauna Movement workshop — in October 2015 to further promote global collaboration.
-Collaborative initiatives will benefit researchers across the world, including KAUST’s own scientists like Associate Professor and marine biologist Michael Berumen.
+Collaborative initiatives will benefit researchers across the world, including their own scientists like marine biologist Michael Berumen.
 His most recent work involves the tagging of whale sharks, together with manta and devil rays, and has provided unprecedented insights into their behavior, diving patterns and habitat use.

 "The best part of my job is that every time we tag a creature, we learn something completely new and unexpected,” said Berumen.
 “The animals can now tell us more and more about their lives through low-impact, tiny sensors that can withstand the immense pressure underwater, for example.
 Working out how to retrieve the data more efficiently is key though — improvements in this area would transform our research.”